-- 3.1.1 Eligible Whistleblower means a person who is currently, or was previously: - an officer of the Company (within the meaning of the Corporations Act 2001 (Cth)); - an employee of the Company; - an individual who supplies services or goods to the Company (whether paid or unpaid) or that individual's employee; - an individual who is an associate of the Company; - a relative or a dependant of any individual referred to in the preceding dot points of this definition; or - any other individual prescribed by law. - 3.1.2 Eligible Recipient means any one of the following: - an Executive of the Company; - an auditor, or member of an audit team conducting an audit, of the Company or a related body corporate; - the individual employed by the Company in the position of Group Manager Legal & Compliance from time to time; - the Chairman of the Board Audit Risk and Compliance Committee; - the Chairman of the Board of Directors; or - any other individual prescribed by the law. - 3.1.3 Misconduct means information which an Eligible Whistleblower has reasonable grounds to suspect concerns misconduct or an improper state of affairs or circumstances in relation to the Company, including if the Eligible Whistleblower suspects the Company (or officers or employees) have engaged in conduct which: - (a) constitutes an offence against, or in contravention of, a provision of any of the following: - the Corporations Act 2001 (Cth); - the Australian Securities and Investment Act 2001 (Cth); - the Banking Act 1959 (Cth); - the Financial Sector (Collection of Data) Act 2001 (Cth); - the Insurance Act 1973 (Cth); - the Life Insurance Act 1995 (Cth); - the National Consumer Credit Protection Act 2009 (Cth); - the Superannuation Industry (Supervision) Act 1993 (Cth); or - an instrument made under any of the laws set out in the preceding bullet points in this clause 3.1.3;
+- 3.1.1 Eligible Whistleblower means a person who is currently, or was previously: - an officer of the Company (within the meaning of the Corporations Act 2001 (Cth)); - an employee of the Company; - an individual who supplies services or goods to the Company (whether paid or unpaid) or that individual's employee; - an individual who is an associate of the Company; - a relative or a dependant of any individual referred to in the preceding dot points of this definition; or - any other individual prescribed by law. - 3.1.2 Eligible Recipient means any one of the following: - an Executive of the Company; - an auditor, or member of an audit team conducting an audit, of the Company or a related body corporate; - the individual employed by the Company in the position of General Counsel from time to time; - the Chairman of the Board Audit Risk and Compliance Committee; - the Chairman of the Board of Directors; or - any other individual prescribed by the law. - 3.1.3 Misconduct means information which an Eligible Whistleblower has reasonable grounds to suspect concerns misconduct or an improper state of affairs or circumstances in relation to the Company, including if the Eligible Whistleblower suspects the Company (or officers or employees) have engaged in conduct which: - (a) constitutes an offence against, or in contravention of, a provision of any of the following: - the Corporations Act 2001 (Cth); - the Australian Securities and Investment Act 2001 (Cth); - the Banking Act 1959 (Cth); - the Financial Sector (Collection of Data) Act 2001 (Cth); - the Insurance Act 1973 (Cth); - the Life Insurance Act 1995 (Cth); - the National Consumer Credit Protection Act 2009 (Cth); - the Taxation Administration Act 1953 (Cth); - the Superannuation Industry (Supervision) Act 1993 (Cth); or - an instrument made under any of the laws set out in the preceding bullet points in this clause 3.1.3;

-- (b) constitutes an offence against any other law of the Commonwealth that is punishable by imprisonment for a period of 12 months or more; - (c) represents a danger to the public; or - (d) is prescribed by the law of any jurisdiction in which the Company or its subsidiaries operate.
+- (b) constitutes an offence against any other law of the Commonwealth that is punishable by imprisonment for a period of 12 months or more; - (c) constitutes tax-related misconduct and the information may assist the Company's team member or officer, or the Commissioner of Taxation, to perform their functions or duties under Commonwealth taxation law in relation to the tax affairs of the Company; - (d) represents a danger to the public or the stability of, or confidence in the financial system (even if it does not involve a breach of a particular law); or - (e) is prescribed by the law of any jurisdiction in which the Company or its subsidiaries operate.